 I have been a contributing writer and photographer to the National Parks Traveler website since 2012, where I write a monthly “Photography in the National Parks” column, as well as a series of “Armchair Photography Guides” and 3-day itineraries to national parks I’ve visited.
 Type “Rebecca Latson Photography” or “Photography In The National Parks” in the search field and that should pull many of the articles I’ve written.

 I also maintain and contribute to the Traveler’s Instagram site @national_parks_traveler.
+If you use Instagram, then go on over and give some Follow Love to the Traveler.

 In my past life, I was also the staff photographer for The Merchant Prince, a vendor out at the Texas Renaissance Festival.
 In addition, I’ve photographed portraits, weddings, families and other events, including a couple of Colombian dance troupes and and portfolios for an aspiring fashion model and a belly dancer.